I have an issue with literary fiction.

 Real examples of meandering

 To substantiate my point, I provide several real-life examples below.
 I feature only famous novels that have won prestigious awards.
 Because of copyright laws, I cannot show any text from the novels to support my case.
 I don't provide these examples to criticize because actual, living people enjoy these successful novels.
 My only intent is to demonstrate a word-count-expansion technique they all use in common.
 People who love the effects of this technique enjoy reading literary fiction.
-There's nothing wrong with this so long as you have an immense amount of spare time in your life.
+There's nothing wrong with this as long as you have ample spare time.
 Moby Dick (Herman Melville) – Listed here are the names of the first few chapters: 1) Loomings, 2) The Carpet-Bag, 3) The Spouter-Inn, 4) The Counterpane, 5) Breakfast, 6) The Street, 7) The Chapel, 8) The Pulpit, 9) The Sermon.
 These chapters comprise the first forty-two pages of the novel.
 Chapter 68 is entitled The Blanket, Chapter 80, The Nut, Chapter 97 is The Lamp, and Chapter 127, The Deck.
 Little content in these chapters is storyline.
 Rather, they are description, scene, character development, mood, and theme.
 What an extraordinary setup!
 The main character doesn't set foot on a sailing ship until around page fifty-eight.
 Housekeeping (Marilynne Robinson) – On page 49, two sisters walk down the stairs to find their Aunt Sylvie sitting at the kitchen table.
 Five and a half pages later, Sylvie asks the girls, “What would you like for breakfast?”
 That's right!
 And you thought my jogging example was an exaggeration.
 Brave New World (Aldous Huxley) – I began reading this novel with great interest because I had heard so much about it all my life.
 By page four, I became confused.
 The point of view passed from person to person, sometimes paragraphs at a time.
 There seemed to be nothing going on.
 I “got” the message by about page six.
-When I reached about page sixty, I realized I had no idea what was going on, if anything.
+When I reached about page sixty, I realized I had no idea what was happening.
 I wondered if I hadn’t purchased the actual novel but instead had come across a documentary or a follow-up dissertation about the story.
 So, I fired the book.
 A year later, I picked it up again and, with increased determination, started again from the beginning.
 It was tough, but I made it through until the end this time.
 There are a lot of words for such a short story.
 Hyperion (Dan Simmons) – I had multiple friends and relatives tell me I was nobody until I read Hyperion.
 I bought the book and started reading.
 The story soon divided into seven massive, unrelated stories, one for each of the seven central characters of the novel.
 Instead of the author organically weaving his characters into a single storyline, one at a time, he created whole chapters (seven of them)--the majority of the book--in the form of supermassive infodumps.
 (If I add even a single paragraph of “backstory” about a character in my stories, my fans write scathing criticisms about how I’ve “artificially filled in” a character.)
-In fact, when I read Hyperion, I became progressively bitter as the pages turned, feeling that the author had in reality written seven unrelated short stories and then got the nefarious idea to paste them into a single story and call it a novel.
+When I read Hyperion, I became progressively bitter as the pages turned, feeling that the author had, in reality, written seven unrelated short stories and then got the nefarious idea to paste them into a single story and call it a novel.

 When is meandering desired?